 Increased basal metabolism

-Simply put, basal metabolism is the minimum amount of energy your cells need to maintain their essential functions.
+Basal metabolism is the minimum energy your cells need to maintain their essential functions.
 That is, how much energy it takes for your body to stay alive and keep your body in good condition at rest.

-If you increase your basal metabolism, even if you are sitting on the couch, your body will require more energy to survive, and that energy will normally be used from the oxidation of fats.
+If you increase your basal metabolism, even sitting on the couch, your body will require more energy to survive.
+That energy will generally be used to oxidize fats.

 There are different ways to stimulate the acceleration of metabolism.
 The best known are high-intensity exercises and body temperature regulation.